-2 of 2 - Runner on second base
+3 of 7 - Runner on second base or runners on first and second base.

 3B charges, SS covers third, 2B backs up 1B, 1B covers first base, C covers in front of home plate, and the pitcher is responsible for in front of the mound and the first base side.
-This is regardless of what base runners are on and the situation.